Daily Movement Hacks - Breaking up Sedentary Lifestyle Habits

 Research shows that leading a sedentary lifestyle can increase inflammatory markers on its own outside of exercise and diet.
 This is significant and means that even for someone that exercises and eats well, sitting at a desk all day without activity can increase the risk of inflammation and chronic disease.

-Movement comes in many forms and in the Blue Zones (regions of the world with the highest populations of centenarians) exercise is more organic.
-Activities like gardening, hiking, walking the dog, playing low impact sports, and tai chi with friends have all been cited in living longer, healthier lives.
+In many Blue Zones (regions of the world with the highest populations of centenarians), movement is often more organic.
+Activities like gardening, hiking, walking the dog, playing low impact sports, and tai chi have all been cited in living longer, healthier lives.

-Are you concerned you’re not getting enough movement in your day?
-You’re not alone.
-Here are a few ideas to help break up those long blocks of inactivity.
+If you’re someone who gets stuck at their desk or doesn’t move enough, here are a few ideas to help break up those long blocks of inactivity.

 Daily Movement Hacks:

-• Purchase a 10 or 15 pound weighted vest to wear around the house while doing regular activities.
+Wear a 10 or 15 pound weighted vest around the house while doing chores.
 30 minutes is all you need to up the intensity of your day.
 Just keep an eye on your posture to avoid injuries. 🙂

 References: